madanyc/workfront-learn.en/help/workfront-dam/brand-connect-customization/create-brand-guidelines-in-brand-connect.md

 kt: 8982
 exl-id: 717952e8-e633-4d65-b76a-9afb29159f5a
 ---
-# Brand Connect: brand guidelines
+# Create brand guidelines in [!UICONTROL Brand Connect]

 In this video, you will learn:

 * What brand guidelines are
-* How to create a brand guidelines page in Brand Connect
+* How to create a brand guidelines page in [!UICONTROL Brand Connect]

 >[!VIDEO](https://video.tv.adobe.com/v/335244/?quality=12)